CES 2020: Rollable TV takes on another dimension

-It’s been touted as one of the most futuristic technologies to hit CES, and after featuring in the 2018 show, the rollable TV was back and better than ever in 2019.
-The LG SIGNATURE OLED TV R took centre stage in Las Vegas, and with a backdrop of different artwork and natural wonders, showed just how amazing its capabilities are.
+It’s been touted as one of the most futuristic technologies to hit CES, and after featuring in the 2018 and 2019 shows, the rollable TV is back and better than ever in 2020.
+The LG SIGNATURE OLED TV R takes centre stage in Las Vegas, and with a backdrop of different artwork, shows just how amazing its capabilities are.
+Alongside this almost paper-thin technology, LG also has a new OLED concept rollable TV on display which comes from the ceiling – for those who want a seriously minimalist TV in their space.

 You can adjust the aspect ratio to allow for specific cinematic experiences, with Full View, Line View and Zero View options.
 With full view, you can see the full extent of contrast, depth and realism which is standard with all LG TVs.
 You can also get support from Amazon Alexa and even with Apple AirPlay 2 and HomeKit.
 Line View, meanwhile, show things like the time, mood, music selections and even frame mode which shows your favourite photos.
 Or, you can let the TV roll all the way into the box and forget it even exists with Zero view.